 Hats off to small business owners

 I can honestly say that our market vendors showed all the best of humanity that night.
 And I’m grateful and honoured to have witnessed it.
-So much respect from all of us here at vLife to all the hardworking, resilient, mutually supportive small business owners out there.
+So much respect from all of us here, at our small and local business platform, to all the hardworking, resilient, mutually supportive small business owners out there.

 Much gratitude to Volta for making it all possible!

 And to all of you passionate buy-local shoppers who continue to prioritize buying from small local providers, when you can.

 I know we keep saying this.
 But it bears repeating because it’s true.
 With each purchase you make from small local businesses, you are supporting small business owners families, infusing the local economy with growth, and supporting your community as a result.

 Small business owners and buy-local shoppers alike—together, you ARE making a difference.
 And for that, I we thank you!